ghc-proposals/ghc-proposals/proposals/0000-no-ambiguous-field-access.rst

 1. Introduce a new warning ``-Wambiguous-fields``, enabled by default.
 This will make the compiler emit a warning for every ambiguous field selector/update occurrence it resolves under the rules described above.
 The warning should explain that support for such occurrences will be removed in a future GHC release.

-2. In a subsequent GHC release, enable ``-Werror=ambiguous-fields``.
-This will mean that ambiguous field selector/update occurrences cause compilation to fail unless the user explicitly silences the warning.

-3. In a subsequent GHC release, remove support for ambiguous field selector/update occurrences entirely and remove the warning.
+2. In a subsequent GHC release, remove support for ambiguous field selector/update occurrences entirely and remove the warning.
 This step should not be taken until ``RecordDotSyntax`` is available, to provide users with a clear alternative.

 This transition period will give time for users of ``DuplicateRecordFields`` to adapt their code (using ``RecordDotSyntax`` or otherwise), or raise concerns about the proposed changes and request a stay of execution.
+Our expectation is that step 2 will be taken in the GHC release immediately following step 1, but this can be changed if feedback from users indicates that the removal of the feature is causing substantial pain.

+The warning produced by ``-Wambiguous-fields`` should mention the specific selector and type that were determined by the disambiguation rules, rather than just complaining about the ambiguity.
+This should make it easier for affected users to adapt their code.

 Effect and Interactions